Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/articles/tutorial_prelude.md

 ## Welcome to the tutorial on how to make a texture mod for ***any*** Telltale Game!

 **This is the prelude to the tutorial before we begin.
-This includes information regarding what software you will use and answers the most common questions.
+This includes information regarding what software you will use and answers the most commonly asked questions.
 It's a lot to read but it's not hard, trust me.
 The information in here is in detail to answer any common questions one might have.**

 ### PLEASE READ THE Q/A FULLY BEFORE YOU BEGIN